allenporter/flux-local/flux_local/DESIGN.md

 - [ ] Helm controller does not retry when HelmRepository appears
 - [ ] NamedResource should be buildable from BaseManifest
 - [ ] State events should be intent based (e.g. "is ready")
+- [x] in memory store tests hang.
+In the middle of adding watches to simplify controllers